shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 7, you learn how to conjure shields.
 You gain the following Bond Affinity option:

--   Shield-Formed: 1 Spell Point.
+-   Shield-Formed: 15 Spell Points.
 Conjure this spell cast into a shield you remember and equip it, if the spell can target one or more creatures.

 A Shield-Formed spell counts as a Formed spell and follows the same rules as outlined in your Spell Conjuration feature, but with the special abilities outlined below.

 When you conjure a Shield-Formed spell, it comes formed as the chosen shield that you remembered, with the same AC bonus.

-Whenever you or an ally within melee range of you is targeted by an attack, you may use your reaction to intercept.
-You impose disadvantage to the attack roll.
+Whenever you or an ally within melee range of you is targeted by an attack, you may use your reaction to intercept, imposing disadvantage to the attack roll.
 If the attack misses, your Shield-Formed spell procs your Formed Spell Proc feature on the attacking creature, if that creature is within your Cast Range.

 You have proficiency with your Shield-Formed spells.
 Other creatures may also have proficiency with them, if it is in the form of a shield that they have proficiency with.

 ### Instant Repair

 At level 7, you learn how to keep your equipment intact.
-As an action, you may choose any number of your Formed spells within your Cast Range and spend spell points equal to that number times 2 to instantly restore their hit points to maximum and refresh their durations.
+As an action, you may choose any number of your Formed spells within your Cast Range and spend Spell Points equal to 5 times that number to instantly restore their hit points to maximum and refresh their durations.

-### Arcane Armor

-At level 11, you can protect yourself with your magic reserves.
-Your AC is increased by the number of spell points you have divided by 5, rounded up.

 ### Temporary Permanence

 At level 11, you work around some limitations of your conjured spells.
 Formed spells no longer dissipate at the end of your turn due to you not holding them.

+### Forced Armor

+At level 15, you can force armor onto unwilling creatures.
+You may attempt to use your Armor Conjuration feature on an unwilling creature, spending Spell Points as normal.
+That creature makes a Wisdom save against your spell save DC.
+On a success, your conjuration fails, but you still spend the Spell Points.
+On a failure, your conjuration succeeds.

 ### Violent Dismissal